paulnorthrop/threshr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have

 * Provided a better description of the package in the Description: field of the DESCRIPTION file.
+[I'm sorry for not doing this from the outset.]

-* Removed the \dontrun{} wrapping from all the examples, except the one that takes more than 5 seconds to execute, which is wrapped in \donttest{}.
+* Removed the \dontrun{} wrapping from all the examples, except the slowest one, which is wrapped in \donttest{}.

 ## R CMD check results